 Watford has major A-road links to adjoining areas and is also connected to the underground rail network with the Metropolitan Line terminus adjacent to Cassiobury Park.
 A branch line railway serves St. Albans Abbey.
-By 2016 the London Underground is expected to be connected to Watford Junction mainline railway station via the Croxley Rail Link, providing additional stations in West Watford.

 Watford Borough covers an area of 2,142 hectares (8.3 sq. miles).
 Watford is a major town in the region.
 It is a sub-regional shopping destination, centered around the Intu Shopping Centre in the town centre, and has one of the most vibrant night-time economies in Hertfordshire.
+The Intu centre is currently being extended with work due to be finished in autumn 2018, along with associated High Street improvement works.
+Upgrading works to the Pond and surrounding area were completed in2014.
 It was traditionally a centre for the printing industry and now boasts the headquarters of a number of nationally known firms.
 Unemployment figures are well below Great Britain's average.
 However there are pockets of deprivation, characterised by a high concentration of minority ethnic groups, single parent families, low income households and a high incidence of long term health problems.